dangkimbao1999/MartinLMAO/IT Security doc.md

 How to prevent: have a static arp cache or check regularly whether a machine's arp cache is the same as the others arp cache and is matching with their own IP.
 Machine can also do ARP queries on its own IP addresses and find out whether somebody else is alreadying responding to this.

      * **IP Spoofing**

-IP Spoofing: Impersonate an IP address.
+Impersonate an IP address.
 A impersonates B's IP and send a message to C, C then answers to B without knowing about A. B is going to see traffic from C. = ddos attack.
 A wil not get much of a respond.

      * **TCP Sequence Number Attack**

 TCP sequence number attack: A impersonates C in a 3 way handshake.
 A (impersonating C) sends